MQ-software-carpentry/intro-active-data-management/_episodes/01-introduction.md

 >* FTP

 > Are you familiar with these terms in this context?
 What are the ones that trip you up?
 Think of a way to remember what that word or term means in this context that might help others understand it better.
 How could you define a term (or two!) above to make it easier to understand?
 Write your definitions down in the etherpad - we can add to this list as we go and keep it as a resource for the future.

-{: .challenge}

-Direct activity
-> ## Use shared editable document to collate explanations
->
-{: .challenge}

-Multiple Choice
-direct activity
-synthesis to achieve a goal

 FIXME